vdamov/softuni-software-engineering/angular-fundamentals/Project Defense/Quinder/README.md

 - Can delete their own messages in the chat.
 - Can view their own profile.
 - Can edit their own profile.
-- Can use the side navigation.
+- Has access to the side navigation.

 **Admin** privileges